SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MorphicAthens/MorphicAthens.md

 ## Integration of Athens in Spec

+status: Did a first pass on the material of renaud

 This chapter has been originally written by renaud villemeur.
 We thank him for this contribution.
 It shows how you can integrate vector graphic drawing within Spec component.

 ### Introduction